nlohmann/json/README.md

 If you are using the [Meson Build System](https://mesonbuild.com), add this source tree as a [meson subproject](https://mesonbuild.com/Subprojects.html#using-a-subproject).
 You may also use the `include.zip` published in this project's [Releases](https://github.com/nlohmann/json/releases) to reduce the size of the vendored source tree.
 Alternatively, you can get a wrap file by downloading it from [Meson WrapDB](https://wrapdb.mesonbuild.com/nlohmann_json), or simply use `meson wrap install nlohmann_json`.
 Please see the meson project for any issues regarding the packaging.

-The provided `meson.build` can also be used as an alternative to cmake for installing `nlohmann_json` system-wide in which case a pkg-config file is installed.
+The provided `meson.build` can also be used as an alternative to CMake for installing `nlohmann_json` system-wide in which case a pkg-config file is installed.
 To use it, simply have your build system require the `nlohmann_json` pkg-config dependency.
 In Meson, it is preferred to use the [`dependency()`](https://mesonbuild.com/Reference-manual.html#dependency) object with a subproject fallback, rather than using the subproject directly.

+If you are using [Bazel](https://bazel.build/) you can simply reference this repository using `http_archive` or `git_repository` and depend on `@nlohmann_json//:json`.

 If you are using [Conan](https://www.conan.io/) to manage your dependencies, merely add [`nlohmann_json/x.y.z`](https://conan.io/center/nlohmann_json) to your `conanfile`'s requires, where `x.y.z` is the release version you want to use.
 Please file issues [here](https://github.com/conan-io/conan-center-index/issues) if you experience problems with the packages.